332ndAEF/training-materials/airmanship/airfield-vfr-comms.md

 How about a formation?

-When in a formation, the flight should always check in on engine start and on ANY frequency change - this includes on ground, CTAF, etc.
+When in a formation, the flight should always check in on engine start and on ANY frequency change - this includes on ground, CTAF, etc. Note that all flight admin should be done on the assigned intra-flight frequency whenever possible, so as to keep common frequencies clear of chatter.

 Enfield 1 (on ground): *"Enfield check"* or often, just *"Enfield"*
 <br>